The-Plottwist/Arch-setup/Partitioning-manual.md

 To know which mode you are in, type: `ls /sys/firmware/efi/efivars`.

-If you successfully list the contents of that file, then you are in `UEFI` mode.
+If you successfully run this command, then you are in `UEFI` mode.

 If you encounter with this: